-Overweight pregnant women not getting proper weight-gain adviceDecember 10th, 2012 in Overweight and Obesity /
+Overweight pregnant women not getting proper weight-gain adviceDecember 10, 2012 in Medicine & Health / Overweight and Obesity

 Overweight women are not receiving proper advice on healthy weight gains or appropriate exercise levels during their pregnancies, according to Penn State College of Medicine researchers.